sks316/sks316/README.md

 ### 🙋‍♀️ A few pointless details about me

-My chosen name is Ciel.
+My chosen name is Lillie.
 My pronouns are she/her and I am a transgender woman.
 My favorite game is Pokémon XD: Gale of Darkness for the Nintendo GameCube (which I wish would eventually get rereleased but know deep down it'll never happen).

 ### 📔 Here are a few of the stupid things I've done